wuatanabe/R3c/README.md

 user= R3c.user.find 1
 ```

-See code for other examples
+See code for more examples